 Now that we have created a new item display template, we can move on to creating a new result type.

 How to create a result type

-Depending on your permission level, you create a result type on three levels:
+Depending on your permission level, you create a result type on two levels:

 To save space, I will only show you how to create a result type as a Site collection administrator.

 Instead of creating a new result type from scratch, you could make your life a bit easier by copying an existing result type and modifying it to fit your new result type.
 If you do this, ensure that you copy a result type that closely resembles the new result type you want to create.

 In my scenario, I wanted to customize search results for SharePoint list items, so I copied the SharePoint List Item result type.